AdamPaternostro/Azure-Databricks-Dev-Ops/README.md

 # Azure-Databricks-Dev-Ops
 Complete end to end sample of doing DevOps with Azure Databricks.
 This is based on working with lots of customers who have requested that they can reference a documented apporach.
 The included code utilizes KeyVault for each environement and uses Azure AD authorization tokens to call the Databricks REST API.

-This will show you how to deploy your Databricks assests via Azure Dev Ops Pipelines so that your Notebooks, Clusters, Jobs and Init Scipts are automatically deployed and configured per environment.
+This will show you how to deploy your Databricks assests via **GitHub Actions** and **Azure Dev Ops Pipelines** so that your Notebooks, Clusters, Jobs and Init Scipts are automatically deployed and configured per environment.

 [![Actions Status](https://github.com/AdamPaternostro/Azure-Databricks-Dev-Ops/workflows/Databricks-CI-CD/badge.svg)](https://github.com/AdamPaternostro/Azure-Databricks-Dev-Ops/actions)